CircleCI-Public/config-preview-sdk/docs/jobs.md

 # Authoring and using jobs
+_Invoking jobs multiple times in a single workflow and parameters in jobs are available in configuration version 2.1 and later._

 Jobs are sets of steps and the environments they should be executed within.

 ## Job naming and organization